MyJooeee/gutenberg-open-data/README.md

+Author : Jonathan Dancette

 The purpose of this project is to :
 - Analyze structure of french words to create statistics
 - Compute them into sentences from more than 300 thousands french words analyzed

 Thanks to Project Gutenberg for open data.

+To see data logs Heroku on terminal : $ heroku logs --app <your_app>